AlmuHusan/EEC493_SD_ECG_FILES/ECG_CNN/README.md

 In order to run our program we used Amazon Web Services (AWS), but you can use any other cloud instance like azure or google cloud as long as it contains a gpu.

+Just make sure you have pytorched installed before running it!